-Early colonists paid a great deal of attention to death and funerals.
-Early colonial funerals were widely attended, and it would be thought strange for someone in a town not to show his respects for an upstanding citizen by attending a funeral.
+New England’s early colonists paid a great deal of attention to death and funerals.
+Many people attended colonial funerals, and would think it strange for a town’s resident not to pay respect to an upstanding citizen by attending a funeral.

-Two sets of pall bearers, sometimes three.
 Early colonists carried the body of the deceased all the way from the funeral service to the graveyard.
-That was a long way for the older, more respected members of the community to carry a heavy coffin.
+The older, more respected members of the community often found that a long way to carry a heavy coffin.

-So there were two sets of men assigned.
+So two sets of men got pallbearer duty.
 The younger men of the community would be assigned as under bearers to carry the bier on which the coffin rested.
 Older men would carry the pall, which draped the casket.
-In cases where the distance to the graveyard was extremely far, a second set of under bearers would be assigned to spell the first group.
+In cases where the graveyard was a long way off, a second set of under bearers spelled the first group.

-Occasionally, the bier would be set down on a slab for the men to rest.
+Occasionally, the men set down the bier on a slab to rest.

-Gloves were routine parts of the ceremonies.
-Families would send mourning gloves to people expected to attend the funeral of a departed loved one.
-The gloves were worn during the funeral and at the graveside.
+Families sent mourning gloves to people expected to attend the funeral of a departed loved one.
+Mourners wore the gloves during the funeral and at the graveside.

 They were fashionable, respectful and, for ministers at least, plentiful.
-One minister, Andrew Eliot who was ordained pastor of Boston’s North Church in 1742, kept a careful diary of his life.
+Andrew Eliot, ordained pastor of Boston’s North Church in 1742, kept a careful diary of his life.
 In his 32 years as a minister, he received 2,940 pairs of funeral gloves.

 What did he do with them?
 He sold them, at least as many as he could.
 His diary shows a steady effort to divest himself of the gloves over the years.

-Rings were the thing.
-The families of the deceased would often create commemorative rings for their loved ones.
+The families of the deceased often created commemorative rings for their loved ones.
 They would be distributed to families, close friends and ministers.
-The rings represented a steady stream of business for gold and silversmiths.
+The rings represented a steady stream of business for goldsmiths and silversmiths.

-The rings were frequently inscribed with sayings, such as: "Death Parts United Hearts" or "Death conquers all" and "Prepare for Death."
-Because of the expense, the mourning rings were more common at the funerals of wealthy colonists.
+The rings frequently had inscriptions with sayings, such as: ‘Death Parts United Hearts,’ or ‘Death Conquers All’ or ‘Prepare for Death.’
+Because of the expense, mourning rings were more common at the colonial funerals of the wealthy.

-The minister Andrew Eliot, in addition to collecting gloves, also had a massive ring collection, which he stored in a tankard.
+The minister Andrew Eliot, in addition to collecting gloves, also had a massive ring collection.
+He stored it in a tankard.

 Families often cherished the rings and handed them down from one generation to the next.
-They were not maudlin to the colonists, but rather cheerful reminders that they would be reunited with their dead family in the afterlife.
+The colonists didn’t view them as maudlin, but rather cheerful reminders of their reunion with their dead family in the afterlife.

 Sermons and eulogies were non-existent.
-Instead, the body would be silently conducted to the graveyard.
-Mourners would attach notes of praise for the deceased to the bier and they would be compiled and published as memorials to the deceased.
+Instead, the pallbearers would silently conduct the body to the graveyard.
+Mourners attached notes of praise for the deceased to the bier, which would be compiled and published as memorials to the deceased.

-Bostonian Thomas Lechford (1590-1644) offered a description of funerals in his notebooks:
+Bostonian Thomas Lechford (1590-1644) offered a description of colonial funerals in his notebooks:

-At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character, but for most internment was a silent affair.
-This custom began dying in the early 1700s, however, as popular sentiment began building behind the idea that a few well-chosen words were appropriate at a graveside.
+At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character.
+For the most part, however, interment was a silent affair.
+This custom began dying out in the early 1700s, however.
+Popular sentiment began to build behind the idea that the dearly departed should have a few well-chosen words said over his grave.

 A pint of liquor for those who dived for him. – 1 shilling